List of Batman family enemies: Enemies of lesser renown

-These enemies are categorized by their obscurity and for being less notable than other characters in this article.
+These enemies are categorized by their obscurity or for being less notable than other characters in this article.

 Villains from other rogues galleries

 When these villains debuted, they fought other heroes before fighting Batman.

 Teams

-The following is a list of fictional teams, groups of supervillains, gangs, and organized crime families that are enemies of the Batman family, listed in alphabetical order by name.
+The following is a list of fictional teams, groups of supervillains, gangs, and organized crime families who are enemies of the Batman family, listed in alphabetical order by name.
 The first appearance and a brief fictional biography of each team is also listed.